moaziat/JacobianNet/README.md

+WARNING!!!!!!!!!!!!!!!!!!!!!!!!
+The compute_jacobian.py file should be changed depending on the fields you're working with!
+I've tested it with different files and the file on the repo is not necessarily what I've trained the model with.
+The model gives great metrics with various type of fields

 # Neural Network for Arakawa Jacobian Computation

 A PyTorch-based implementation for learning and computing Arakawa Jacobians using neural networks.
 This project includes data generation, model training, and inference capabilities with a focus on conservation properties.